 Let’s start with a quick customer relations definition.

 Customer relationship is about managing interactions with previous, current, and potential customers.
-Companies that manage their customer relations well deliver positive customer experiences that strengthen customer retention and promote customer acquisition.
+Companies that manage their customer relations well develop a customer experience strategy that strengthens customer retention and promotes customer acquisition.

 What’s crucial here is that every stage of a customer’s journey will shape the relationship.
 That’s why everyone in the company should have customer relations in the back of their minds, no matter what positions they hold.

 Activities related to building better customer relations can be either proactive or reactive.
 For example, a press release about your new product would be a proactive tactic.
-Apologizing to your unsatisfied customers and giving them a discount would be reactive.
+Sending an apology letter to unsatisfied customers and giving them a discount would be reactive.